tardis-sn/tardis/docs/physics/tardisgamma/opacities.rst

    \alpha_C = n_e \frac{3}{4} \sigma_T [\frac{1+x}{x^3} \frac{2x(1 + x)}{1 + 2x} - \ln(1 + 2x) + \frac{1}{2x} \ln(1 + 2x) - \frac{1 + 3x}{(1 + 2x)^2}]

+Where :math:`n_e` is the number density of electrons.
 The direction vector is then rotated by :math:`\theta` to get the new direction and the frequency is updated.

 Photoabsorption
 ===============
 This occurs when the photon is completely absorbed by a material.
+We assume that the :math:`\gamma`-ray deposits all of its energy when this occurs
 The coefficient is:

 .. math::